 The most surprising Botanical Garden of Europe is in Chiavenna (SO) open all over the year.
 It is elevated over the town of Chiavenna, on huge rocks.
 Here you will enjoy the landscape of the garden, the estonishing views over the surrounding mountains, the atmosphere that no other garden can offer.
 Its name is Paradise.

 Giardini estensi e villa Mirabello – Varese.
-Open all year long, this garden is spectacular, designed for the Este family in the period when it had the power in town.
+Open all year long, this garden is spectacular, designed for the Este family in the eighteen century.
 Beautiful hornbeam galleries, stairways, monumental trees, amongst which the most impressive Lebanon cedar one can see.